PostHog/posthog.com/contents/handbook/people/offboarding.md

 We ask for 30 days of notice by default (unless locally a different maximum or minimum limit applies), and for you to work that notice period.
 This is so we have some time to find someone to hire and to enable a handover.

-If you are a current team member and you are thinking about resigning from PostHog, we encourage you to speak with your manager or another trusted team member to discuss your reasons for wanting to leave.
-At PostHog we want to ensure that all issues team members are facing are discussed and resolved before a resignation decision has been made.
+If you are a current team member and you are thinking about resigning from PostHog, we encourage you to speak with your coach or another trusted team member to discuss your reasons for wanting to leave.
+We want to ensure that all issues team members are facing are discussed and resolved before a resignation decision has been made.

-If resignation is the only solution after you have discussed your concerns, please communicate your intention to resign to your manager.
-Then with your manager you can discuss what is needed to work on a handover/transition.
+If resignation is the only solution after you have discussed your concerns, please communicate your intention to resign to your coach.
+Then with your coach you can discuss what is needed to work on a handover/transition.

 ## Involuntary Departure